ReCodEx/fileserver/README.md

 - **shell** argument instructs Flask to run a Python shell inside application context.

-Simple development server on port 9999 can be run as
+Simple development server can be run as

 ```
-$ python3 fileserver.py runserver 9999
+$ python3 fileserver.py runserver
 ```

 When run like this command, the fileserver creates a temporary directory where